#172: 10 Must-Have Phrasal Verbs for Work in English

 This list is perfect for business English and daily conversations!

 I know.
-Phrasal verbs can often feel stressful or scary.
+Phrasal verbs can be stressful or scary.
 They are confusing and strange.

-But I want you to focus on the positive.
-Here are some cool things that using phrasal verbs will help you do:
+But here are some cool things that using phrasal verbs will help you do:

 - Speak more naturally and like a native speaker

 - Understand your colleagues and peers more easily in English